apache/spark/docs/streaming-kafka-integration.md

 may reduce the receiving throughput of individual Kafka receivers compared to the unreliable receivers, but this can be corrected by running
 [more receivers in parallel](streaming-programming-guide.html#level-of-parallelism-in-data-receiving) to increase aggregate throughput.
-Also it is strongly recommended that the replication in the storage level be disabled when the write ahead log is enabled because the log is already stored in a replicated storage system.
-This is done using `KafkaUtils.createStream(..., StorageLevel.MEMORY_AND_DISK_SER)`.
+Additionally, it is recommended that the replication of the received data within Spark be disabled when the write ahead log is enabled as the log is already stored in a replicated storage system.
+This can be done by setting the storage level for the input stream to `StorageLevel.MEMORY_AND_DISK_SER` (that is, use `KafkaUtils.createStream(..., StorageLevel.MEMORY_AND_DISK_SER)`).